lucasandre-dev/laravel-code-generator/readme.md

 - **Entity:** Name of the entity to be created.
 Allows subpaths (e.g., `Path1/Path2/EntityName`).
 - **Template:** Select a template number from the options suggested in the terminal.

----

-This version organizes the sections more clearly, uses headings to separate different parts, and provides formatting for code and commands to improve readability.